Liquid1998/nethunter_fixes/README.md

 # nethunter_fixes
-some fixes of kali nethinter errors that i have encountered
+some fixes of kali nethunter errors that i have encountered